 Reversed and remanded.

 (Returned to the trial court for further proceedings and trial)

-Van Nortwick, J., concurred in part and dissented in part and filed opinion.
+VAN NORTWICK, J., concurs in part and dissents in part with written opinion.

 Michael R. Rollo, Pensacola, for plaintiffs/appellants, Rivers, et al.